 Skin can be especially sensitive to extreme temperatures.
 Bathing and showering in hot water can make dry skin worse, even prone to cracking.
 Cold, dry air wreaks havoc on skin, too.
 Moisturize your skin by applying organic skin care lotion immediately after getting out of the shower.

-Exposure to cold weather causes vasoconstriction.
-Dress appropriately for the weather and keep the immune defenses in your air passages strong and well supplied with white blood cells
+Exposure to cold weather causes vasoconstriction, which is the constriction of blood vessels in your body.
+Dress appropriately for the weather and keep the immune defenses in your air passages strong and well supplied with white blood cells.

 Good nutrition is a foundation of good health.
 If you’re not getting the complete spectrum of nutrients your body requires, nutritional supplements can help fill the gaps and support a strong immune system.
 During the winter months, I personally love Oregatrex™ and Floratrex™.
 The essential oils in Oregatrex help defend against harmful organisms and act as powerful antioxidants.
 Floratrex boasts 23 different strains of probiotics that strengthen the gut environment and make it more difficult for invading organisms to take hold.